berylopara/GRC-and-Compliance-Frameworks/README.md

 ---

-> 📎 *For a full visual summary, open the PDF linked above.*
+> 📎 *For a full visual summary, scroll up to view or download the embedded PDF.*